Acupuncture & Nervous System Regulation

 Herbal Medicine & Clinical Nutraceuticals

-Personalized formulas and supplements to support inflammation resolution, hormonal balance, detoxification, digestion, immunity, and nervous system regulation.
+Personalized formulas and supplements to support inflammation resolution, detoxification, digestion, immunity, and nervous system regulation.

 Nervous System Regulation Tools

-Techniques to improve vagal tone, reduce sympathetic overdrive, and enhance relaxation and stress tolerance.
+Techniques to improve vagal tone and reduce sympathetic overdrive.

 Red Light Therapy